MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ## Step 2: Change SharePoint farm properties

-In this step, you need to modify the SharePoint Server farm properties based on the version of your SharePoint Server.
+In this step, you need to modify the SharePoint Server farm properties based on the version of your SharePoint Server farm.

-> [!Note]
-> Start the SharePoint Management Shell as a farm administrator to run the following script.
-Read the instructions mentioned in the following PowerShell script carefully, and you will need to enter your own environment-specific values in certain places.

 - For more information on configuring SharePoint farm properties for SharePoint Server Subscription Edition Version 24H1, see [Configure SPSE Version 24H1 or higher version](#configure-sharepoint-server-subscription-edition-version-24h1-or-higher-versions).
 - For more information on configuring SharePoint farm properties for SharePoint Server Subscription Edition Version preceding 24H1, see [Configure SPSE prior to Version 24H1](#configure-sharepoint-server-subscription-edition-prior-to-version-24h1).